nodejs/node/doc/api/test.md

 Emitted when a test completes its execution.
-This event is not emitted in the same order as the tests are defined. the corresponding declaration ordered events are `test:pass` and `test:fail`.
+This event is not emitted in the same order as the tests are defined.
+The corresponding declaration ordered events are `'test:pass'` and `'test:fail'`.

 ### Event: `'test:dequeue'`